ODOT reports lane, road closures - Urbana Daily Citizen

-The Ohio Department of Transportation reported the following lane and road closures in Champaign County:
+The Ohio Department of Transportation reports the following lane and road closures:

 – U.S. Route 68 (South Main Street) between Monument Square and Market Street – road closure Aug.
 16-Sept.
 23. The official detour is state Route 55 to state Route 560 to U.S. Route 36.